Effectiveness of Contact Tracing on Networks with Cliques: Automatic Generation of the Next-generation Matrices

 where the probability of $n_{\mathrm{I}}$ nodes causing a node to get infected is

 The element $m_{1i}$ can be computed by

 where the value $\delta n_{\mathrm{I}}(j,i)$ is the value of $\delta n_{\mathrm{I}}$ in the transition from $Z_i$ to $Z_j$.

-This procedure will yield sparse matrices $\mathbf{M}$ matrices, where the size of the matrix and the number of non-zero elements grow as shown in Fig.~\ref{fig:Number of motifs}.
+This procedure will yield a sparse matrix, $\mathbf{M}$, where the size of the matrix and the number of non-zero elements grow as shown in Fig.~\ref{fig:Number of motifs}.
 This process allows us to automatically generate the mean matrices for any clique size we wish to examine efficiently.
+See \cite{simulations} for the Python implementation of this process.